audhiaprilliant/loan-approval-prediction/README.md

 ### Objective
 The idea behind this ML project is to build an ML model and web application that the bank can use to classify if a user can be granted a loan or not.

+### Web template
+For the machine learning deployment, this app uses HTML and CSS templates of [colorlib](https://colorlib.com/wp/template/colorlib-regform-7/)